SocialGouv/onvs/README.md

 ### Prisma

 Historically, Knex was used to interact with the db.
-But the preferred way is now to request the db is with Prisma.
+But the preferred way is now to request the db with Prisma.
-Nevertheless, Knex is still used for migrations because of its capacity to transform data in JS.
+Nevertheless, Knex is still used for migrations because of it is handy for transforming data in JS with it.

-The workflow is :
+As soon as there is an update of the db, the workflow is :
-- `npx prisma introspect` introspect the database defined in DATABASE_URL and create a schema.prisma file.
-This file it the keystone to interact with Prisma.
-We can modify this file for our needs.
-For examaple, we can rename a column name or a column table.
+- `npx prisma introspect` to introspect the database defined in DATABASE_URL and to create/update the `schema.prisma` file.
+This file is the keystone to interact with Prisma.
+We can modify this file after its generatio for our needs.
+For example, we can rename a column name or a table name.
-- `npx prisma generate` to generate the types which are stored in node_modules/.prisma/client.
-Each time you modify the schema.prisma, you need to regenerate the client.
+- `npx prisma generate` to generate the types which are stored in `node_modules/.prisma/client`.
+Each time you modify the `schema.prisma`, you need to regenerate the client.

 As a handy shortcut, a script `yarn prisma:refresh` runs `migrate:latest` + `prisma introspect` + `prisma generate`.
 To be used as soon as you modify the structure of the db.

 ### Tokens

-The API to declare a violence act is allowed for third party app (editors of hospitals apps).
+The API to make a declaration is accessible for third party app (editors of hospitals apps).

-To restrict access to them only and to track who's using the API, this API must be called with a token in the Authorization header.
+To restrict access to them only and to track who's using the API, this API endpoint must be called with a token in the `Authorization header`.

-The valid tokens are in the tokens table.
+The valid tokens are stored in the `tokens` table.
 See the [wiki](https://github.com/SocialGouv/onvs/wiki) for more details on this.

 ### 🏋️‍♂️ Run the tests